obinna240/buildit-crawler/buildit-crawler/README.md

 ```
 ## Potential Improvements
 Potential improvements will be:
 - Make the application run faster by potentially using more threads.
-So this will involve having a thread pool with additional threads running in parallel processing urls and populating the index.
+This will involve having a thread pool with additional threads running in parallel processing urls and populating the index.
 - From a design standpoint, move some of the default parameters like the default crawl depth into a properties file so that it is easily configurable
-- Using a database (Mongo or even Couchbase) as a sort of index for the crawled pages so that the can be persisted there and also to enhance speedy retrieval of Key Value pairs
+- Using a database (Mongo or even Couchbase) as a sort of index for the crawled pages so that they can be persisted there and also to enhance speedy retrieval of Key Value pairs
-- Perhaps use a different library other than `Jsoup`.
-One would be `Crawler4j` which is more configurable and supports configurations like setting the number of threads, run time of the crawler and crawl depth.
+- Perhaps use a different library other than `Jsoup` such as `Crawler4j` which is more configurable and supports configurations like setting the number of threads, run time of the crawler and crawl depth.
-- Reacrchitecting the code so that it is reusable and applicable to other crawl domains besides websites.
+- Re-Architecting the code so that it is reusable and applicable to other crawl domains besides websites.
 For instance local directories etc